 What Can Medical People Do?

-Let’s say you decide to go to the Doctor for your Subungual Hematoma.
+Let’s say you’re worried about what happens if you don’t drain a Subungual Hematoma.
+You decide to go to the Doctor instead of working on a Subungual Hematoma home remedy.
 Here are some of the things a Doctor can do.

 First of all, the Doctor will want to know if you fractured the finger or toe.
 They may order X-rays for you to let her know.
 Obviously the X-rays won’t say much about the blood vessels, but it will help them rule out treating the bone.

 The Doctor will then ask you what you did to injure the finger or toe (she might ask you that before the X-ray).
 Depending on the nature of the injury and the amount of blood under the nail, the Doctor may decide to remove the nail to check how bad the injury is underneath.